SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 very large (`>10,000` ODEs?), the function calculation is very expensive, or the solution is very smooth.

+If strict error bounds are needed, then adaptive methods with defect controls are required.
+Defect controls use an error measurement on the interpolating polynomial to make the error estimate better capture the error over the full interval.
+For medium accuracy calculations, `RK4` is a good choice.

 ### Stiff Problems

 For stiff problems at high tolerances (`>1e-2`?) it is recommended that you use